RYOcampoJr/Types-of-Functions/README.md

 To run this program, you can use Remix, an online Solidity IDE.
 Follow these steps:

 1. Go to the Remix website at [https://remix.ethereum.org/](https://remix.ethereum.org/).
 2. Create a new file by clicking on the "+" icon in the left-hand sidebar.
-Save the file with a `.sol` extension (e.g., `MetaToken.sol`).
+Save the file with a `.sol` extension (e.g., `MetaTokenCu.sol`).
 3. Copy and paste the provided Solidity code into the file.
 4. To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to a compatible version (e.g., "0.8.18"), and then click on the "Compile MyToken.sol" button.
+Make sure the "Compiler" option is set to a compatible version (e.g., "0.8.20"), and then click on the "Compile MetaTokenCu.sol" button.
 5. Once the code is compiled, deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "MyToken" contract from the dropdown menu, and then click on the "Deploy" button.
+Select the "MetaTokenCu" contract from the dropdown menu, and then click on the "Deploy" button.
-6. After deploying, you can interact with the contract by calling its `mint` and `burn` functions.
+6. After deploying, you can interact with the contract by calling its `mint`, `burn`, and `transferTokens` functions.
 Select the deployed "MetaTokenCu" contract in the left-hand sidebar to see these functions and interact with them.

 ## Authors